Bringing authentic antique jewellery back to life for you to wear as in Antiquity.

 Certificate of Authenticity with Every Item

-Our jewellery comes from all over the world and we also ship worldwide.
+Antiquities Giftshop is located in UK and Spain.
+We source our jewellery from all over the world and we also ship worldwide.
+We have been established for over 22 years in the Antiquities field, specialising in ancient jewellery and artefacts.
+We offer a no quibble full money back guarantee of authenticity with every item.
 Be assured that the website is completely up to date so you can be confident that the piece you choose will be available to post immediately.
 Each piece comes in its own gift box and a certificate of authenticity and full money back, no hassle, guarantee.

 You can reserve an item of jewellery for up to 28 days with a small deposit.
 Please contact us.